aco950/packer-examples/centos-7/README.md

   environment.

-  Since I'm running yum commands inside the shell provisioner (near the end of `packer.json`, the yum commands will only work inside the post-installation environment, not during the chroot/installation environment.
+  Since I'm running yum commands inside the shell provisioner (near the end of `packer.json`), the yum commands will only work inside the post-installation environment, not during the chroot/installation environment.

-  Setting this value too low will result in Packer connecting too soon - to the chroot/installation environment instead of the post-installation environment.
-The setting that worked for me was "8m", but may need to be adjusted in different environments.
+  Setting the `pause_before_connecting` value too low will result in Packer connecting too soon (i.e., to the chroot/installation environment instead of the post-installation environment).
+The setting that worked for me was "8m", but this may need to be adjusted to account for different environments.

-* In `run.sh`, set $workdir to match your environment.
+* In `run.sh`, set `$workdir` to match your environment.